chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 =====================================================
 .. tag knife_bootstrap_template

-The default ``chef-full`` template uses the omnibus installer.
+The default ``chef-full`` template uses the Chef installer.
 For most bootstrap operations, regardless of the platform on which the target node is running, using the ``chef-full`` distribution is the best approach for installing the chef-client on a target node.
 In some situations, a custom template may be required.

 For example, the default bootstrap operation relies on an Internet connection to get the distribution to the target node.
 If a target node cannot access the Internet, then a custom template can be used to define a specific location for the distribution so that the target node may access it during the bootstrap operation.
 The example below will show you how to create a bootstrap template that uses a custom artifact store for Chef packages and installation scripts, as well as a RubyGem mirror: